The Actuarial Foundation Programs

 The Actuarial Foundation focuses on four program areas that support the mission and vision of the organization: Consumer Financial Education, Research, Awards & Prizes, Scholarships and Youth Programs.

 The Foundation supports this mission through four program areas.
+Read and share the latest Foundation brochure with friends and colleagues.

 Consumer Financial Education promotes public understanding of some of today’s most pressing social issues.
 Through partnerships, initiatives focus on providing information in areas where there are gaps in consumer knowledge and understanding.
 By using actuarial science to contribute to finding workable solutions, the Foundation provides insight for consumers to make informed decisions, exercise prudent use of their financial resources and efficiently manage changing economic situations.
 More >